linux-training-group-1/asset-registry-config/environments/production/README.md

 # The Production Environment
 The production environment contains the Flask Application, Redis within the production K8s cluster's default namespace, Mysql outside the K8s cluster.<br>
 ArgoDC runs in the argocd namespace and fluentd runs in the fluentd namespace.<br>
-Config map will be created/updated at each deployment.
-But secrets have to be created separately, after initialization of the cluster<br>
+Config map will be automatically created/updated at each deployment.
+But secrets have to be created manually, after initializing the cluster<br>

 [Asset registry repo](https://github.com/linux-training-group-1/asset-registry) contains the CI pipeline that will build and push the application docker images.
 Then the CI agent (GitHub Actions) will update this repository with the new k8s configs (Ex: new docker image versions).<br>
 Argo CD(Deployed on K8s cluster) will monitor this repo and pull any changes to the K8s cluster.<br>